nlerme/arteak/simulated_frescoes_generation/README.md

   ...
   ```
   In the above example, fragments 0 and 10 are defined as adjacent.
 No matter if the line "10 0" is present, symmetry between is ensured to save memory.
   The list is not assumed to be ordered.
+Self-relationships are discarded.
+The first fragment is assumed to be indexed by 0.